DucktorDanny/happy-birthday-to/README.md

 ## Usage

-* If you only want to say a simple Happy Birthday! just use this link: https://happy-birthday-to.vercel.app
+* If you only want to say a simple Happy Birthday!
+Just use the following link: https://happy-birthday-to.vercel.app
 ![Simple way example photo](./example_photo/simple.png)

 * If you want to say it to a spesific person then add his/her nickname to the link.
 For example: https://happy-birthday-to.vercel.app/Peter